viyadb/website/docs/usage.md

 All other events will be accounted still, but they will be marked as `__exceeded`.
 This is really important option, especially when incoming events are not controlled by yourself, and you don't want your database memory to explode because someone decided to sent some random values.

+!!! note "Cardinality protection"
+    Cardinality protection is built into ViyaDB, which basically means that you can (and should) define the maximum number of distinct elements of any given dimension.
+This not only allows for filtering out irrelevant values (while still keeping record of their metrics as "Other"), but also makes possible doing optimizations that improve database performance and save memory.

+    Dimension cardinality can be applied either on a dimension independently or based on a set of other dimensions.
+For instance, you can disallow more than 100 different event names coming from a single mobile application per single day.

 #### Numeric Dimension